AYPatrL04/MIT-6.824-2021/LabTips/Lab01.md

-# Solution for Lab 01
+# Tips for Lab 01

 ## Struct